Cerastium glomeratum

 Cerastium glomeratum is a species of flowering plant in the family Caryophyllaceae known by the common names sticky mouse-ear chickweed and clammy chickweed.
-It is probably native to Eurasia but it is known on most continents as an introduced species.
+It is native to Europe, Macaronesia to Assam but is known on most continents as an introduced species.
 It grows in many types of habitat.
 The blooming period is February, March, April, and May.

 Description

 This is an annual herb growing from a slender taproot.
 It produces a branched stem up to 45 centimeters tall, with abundant glandular and non-glandular hairs.
 The leaves are opposite, hairy, up to 2 cm long, and the basal ones typically die back before flowering.
 The bracts are green, hairy and generally similar to the leaves.

 The inflorescence bears as few as 3 or as many as 50 small, dioecious flowers arranged in a cyme and borne on very short pedicels.
 Each flower has 5 hairy green sepals which are occasionally red-tipped, and 5 white bifid petals which are a few millimeters long and generally about the same length as the sepals.
 The fruit is a capsule less than a centimeter long which is tipped with ten tiny teeth.